JericCantos/TIL/2015-04-14_VS-GitLab-Jenkins-Continuous-Integration-Setup.md

 #Installing Jenkins Plugins

 Next, I needed to teach Jenkins how to build Microsoft .NET solutions.
-A quick Google search led me to this article - [Jenkins for .net in 5 Minutes], (http://justinramel.com/2013/01/15/5-minute-setup/) which informed me that there's already an MSBuild plugin available for Jenkins.
+A quick Google search led me to this article - [Jenkins for .net in 5 Minutes](http://justinramel.com/2013/01/15/5-minute-setup/) which informed me that there's already an MSBuild plugin available for Jenkins.
 Well, it turns out that it doesn't take just five minutes (at least not for me).

 ##Plugin Woes